Table of Contents

 III.
 Our Criteria

-On Thursday, September 13th, New Yorkers will vote in primary elections to choose party nominees for Governor, New York State Attorney General, and the state legislature, as well as Lieutenant Governor, and judicial positions.
+On Tuesday, June 25th, New Yorkers will vote in primary elections to choose party nominees for Queens District Attorney, New York City Council District 45, and various judicial positions.

 We caution voters that there may be last minute elimination or reinstatement of candidates on the ballot, so the list contained in this directory may have changed since this document was printed.

 For more information, visit the NYC Board of Elections website at http://vote.nyc.ny.us or call (866) VOTE-NYC.

 In this election cycle, Citizens Union has evaluated all 7 of the candidates running for Queens District Attorney and evaluated 2 of the 7 candidates running for New York City Council District 45.
 Interview teams made up of Local Candidates Committee members assess the candidates based on their responses to CU’s questionnaire (a pre-requisite for interviews), research, first-hand knowledge of the candidates, and interviews with the candidates, which are approximately 30 minutes each.
 The interview teams then make advisory recommendations to the full Local Candidates Committee, which deliberates and makes recommendations to the Citizens Union Board, which makes the final decision.
 A “Preferred” rating reflects a candidate that Citizens Union deems not only qualified for the office with a viable candidacy, but also committed to an agenda of positive reform.
 Please note that candidates not preferred may nevertheless be highly regarded, which is generally reflected in the commentary.
 Citizens Union issues a “Preferred” rating in primary elections, and an “Endorsed” rating for Special and General Election contests.
 A “No Preference” rating may result when there is insufficient information available, it is believed that the candidates are of equal merit, or if no candidate interviewed by Citizens Union is believed to be effective or capable of representing the district.